Back to Blog

 Behavioral Trigger Notifications

-Each of these triggers should be personalized with the specific product name and image, not generic "Come back and shop!" messages.
-Test different copy approaches: urgency-based ("Only 3 left in stock"), social proof-based ("47 people are viewing this right now"), and incentive-based ("Get 10% off if you complete your purchase in the next 2 hours").
+Personalize each trigger with the specific product name and image, not a generic "Come back and shop!" message.
+Test different copy angles: urgency ("Only 3 left in stock"), social proof ("47 people are viewing this right now"), and incentive ("Get 10% off if you complete your purchase in the next 2 hours").

 Notification Frequency Management

-Implement a notification frequency cap that limits the total number of notifications a user receives per day and per week, regardless of how many triggers fire.
-Three to four notifications per day should be the absolute maximum, and even that is aggressive.
-Two per day is a safer default.
-Allow customers to manage their notification preferences granularly, choosing which types of notifications they want to receive, rather than offering only an all-or-nothing toggle.
+Cap the total number of notifications a user gets per day and per week, no matter how many triggers fire.
+Three to four notifications a day should be the absolute maximum, and even that is aggressive.
+Two a day is a safer default.
+Let customers control their notification preferences by type, rather than only offering an all-or-nothing toggle.

 Abandoned Cart Recovery: Your Biggest Revenue Opportunity

-Given that 85 percent of mobile carts are abandoned, a robust cart recovery strategy is not optional.
-It is potentially the highest-ROI feature in your entire app.
-A well-executed abandoned cart recovery program can recapture 10 to 15 percent of abandoned carts, which for a business doing 10 crore in monthly GMV represents 85 to 127 lakh in recovered revenue every month.
+Given that 85 percent of mobile carts are abandoned, a strong cart recovery strategy is not optional.
+It may be the single highest-ROI feature in your entire app.
+A well-run recovery program can recapture 10 to 15 percent of abandoned carts.
+For a business doing 10 crore in monthly GMV, that is 85 to 127 lakh in recovered revenue every month.

 The Recovery Sequence

-Each touchpoint should deep-link directly to the saved cart, not to the app's home screen.
-Forcing the customer to rebuild their cart after responding to a recovery message defeats the purpose entirely.
+Each touchpoint should deep-link straight to the saved cart, not the app's home screen.
+Forcing a customer to rebuild their cart after clicking a recovery message defeats the purpose entirely.

 Exit-Intent Detection on Mobile

-While traditional exit-intent popups rely on mouse movement toward the browser's close button, mobile apps can detect exit intent through different signals: switching to another app, pressing the back button from the cart screen, or inactivity after adding items to the cart.
-When exit intent is detected, display a bottom sheet with a small incentive ("Complete your order now and get free delivery") rather than an intrusive full-screen popup that frustrates users.
+Traditional exit-intent popups rely on mouse movement toward a browser's close button.
+Mobile apps need different signals: switching to another app, pressing back from the cart screen, or going idle after adding items to the cart.
+When exit intent is detected, show a bottom sheet with a small incentive, such as "Complete your order now and get free delivery," rather than an intrusive full-screen popup.

 Performance Optimization: Speed Is a Feature

-In e-commerce, every 100 milliseconds of additional load time reduces conversion rates by 1.11 percent according to Akamai research.
-For a mobile app, performance is not just about the initial load time.
-It is about the responsiveness of every interaction: scrolling through products, applying filters, adding to cart, and navigating between screens.
+In e-commerce, every 100 milliseconds of extra load time cuts conversion rates by 1.11 percent, according to Akamai research.
+For a mobile app, performance is not just about initial load time.
+It is about the responsiveness of every interaction: scrolling, filtering, adding to cart, and moving between screens.

 Image Optimization